jr-smith/johnathansmith.com/content/resist-the-shiny-stop-worrying-about-the-latest-trend.md

 ### It probably doesn't matter!

 Now, we should be kept abreast of the latest tech, but most of this is passing and fading.
 Just think, had you started with C back in the 70s, you would still be programming in it and loving it just fine!
-However, now we \[insert infinite number here].
-I used to be on twitter all the time, trying to find the latest and greatest, but eventually realized it was fruitless for a few reasons.
+However, now we have countless languages and frameworks.
+I used to be on twitter all the time, trying to find the latest and greatest, but eventually realized it was fruitless for a few reasons...

 #### Early adoption is riddled with bugs.